-Most blue moki landings are taken by setnet or trawl on the east coast between the Bay of Plenty (BoP) and Kaikoura, although small quantities are taken in most New Zealand coastal waters.
-While the proportions of the total commercial landings taken by setnet and trawl have varied over time, setnetting has been the predominant method, accounting for 50-60% of the annual catch during 1989/90-2011/12.
-The proportion of the catch taken by set net declined in the more recent years (to 2015/16) and catches by the two methods were at about parity during this period.
+Most blue moki landings are taken by set net or trawl off the east coast between the Bay of Plenty (BoP) and Kaikoura, although small quantities are taken in most New Zealand coastal waters.
+Although the proportions of the total commercial landings taken by set net and trawl have varied over time, set netting has been the predominant method, accounting for 50-60% of the annual catch during 1989-90 to 2011-12.
+The proportion of the catch taken by set net declined in the more recent years (to 2015-16) and catches by the two methods were at about parity during this period.

-Reported landings and TACCs are given in Tables 1 and 2, while an historical record of landings and TACC values for the two main MOK stocks are depicted in Figure 1.
+Reported landings and TACCs are given in Tables 1 and 2, and an historical record of landings and TACC values for the two main MOK stocks are depicted in Figure 1.
 Landings of blue moki peaked in 1970 and 1979 at about 960 t.
 Blue moki stocks appeared to have been seriously depleted by fishing prior to 1975 and this resulted in the sum of allocated ITQs being markedly less than the sum of the catch histories.